visgl/deck.gl/docs/api-reference/deck.md

 ##### `onError` (Function, optional)

 Called if deck.gl encounters an error.
-If supplied, deck will attempt to render the rest of the scene instead of crashing.
+By default, deck logs the error to console and attempt to continue rendering the rest of the scene.

 Callback arguments: